-MARCH 30, 2020 – CeDAR Family Program usually hosts Family Week each month to provide education and support for family members of addicted loved ones.
-Due to the current COVID-19 / coronavirus restrictions we have asked CeDAR Family Counselor, Blair Thurston, to provide Telehealth consultation for family and loved ones struggling to deal with an addicted person.
+JULY 1, 2020 – CeDAR Family Program usually host Family Week each month to provide education and support for family members of addicted loved ones.
+Due to the current COVID-1 restrictions we have asked CeDAR Family Counselor, Blair Thurston, to provide Telehealth consultation for family and loved ones struggling to deal with an addicted person.
 If you have an addicted loved one, and you need help changing your own life please reach out.

 Contact CeDAR Family Counselor by email at Blair.Thurston@uchealth.org or by phone at (720) 848-3070 to schedule an initial consultation.
 We can determine if telehealth family counseling is appropriate for you.

 COVID-19 Testing Keeps Addiction Treatment Safe at CeDAR.